daattali/beautiful-jekyll/_drafts/2016-09-23-snapshot-consolidation-vsphere-5-vs-vsphere-6.md

 Prior to vSphere 6 the consolidation mecanism  worked such a way that it could lead to issues where the consolidation would fail and retry over and over again and could lead to crazy long stun times with unresponsive guest OS.

-Let's take a look at the process of snapshot consolidation in vSphere 5 and in vSphere 6.
+Let's take a look at the process of snapshot consolidation on a high IO virtual machine in vSphere 5 and in vSphere 6.

 -----